-Table 3: Summary of Clinical Data in Anaplastic Thyroid Cancer and Medullary Thyroid Cancer therapy due to toxicity and dose reductions were required in additional four cases.
+In contrast, two studies evaluating the activity of imatinib, an oral TKI of BCR-AbI and KIT, reported no objective response and only a few patients achieved disease stability.
+Three patients discontinued the therapy due to toxicity and dose reductions were required in additional four cases.
 Schlumberger et al. conducted a trial in MTC patients with the multi TKI motesanib.
-Although this drug targets both the VEGF-axis and the RET tyrosine kinase, partial tumour responses were observed in only two per cent of patients and disease stabilisation in 48 % lasting more than 24 weeks.57
+Although this drug targets both the VEGF-axis and the RET tyrosine kinase, partial tumor responses were observed in only two percent of patients and disease stabilization in 48 % lasting more than 24 weeks.
+The state of the patients and disease stabilization in 48 % lasting more than 24 weeks.